Haki na Sheria Initiative & 3 others v Attorney General & 4 others (Petition E008 of 2021) [2025] KEHC 221 (KLR) (21 January 2025) (Judgment)

 56.Besides, the 3rd petitioner produced a clearance letter dated 20-08-2020 from the Ijara deputy county registrar on behalf of the vetting committee.
 Equally, the 4th petitioner got her clearance letter dated 20-06-2021.The respondents did not controvert this position nor was any explanation given why their names have not been removed from the refugees’ data base.

-57.The inordinate delay by the respondents by not taking steps to deregister the 2nd-4th petitioners is a constitutional breach against Art.47 of the constitution hence requiring a mandamus order to direct the respondents to perform what they are lawfully supposed to do.
-See Republic vs Town Clerk, Kisumu Municipality, Exparte East African Engineering Consultants (2007)2 EA441 where it was held that an order of mandamus compels a public officer to act in accordance with the law.
+57.The inordinate delay by the respondents by not taking steps to deregister the 2nd-4th petitioners is a constitutional breach against Art.47 of the Constitution hence requiring a mandamus order to direct the respondents to perform what they are lawfully supposed to do.
+See Republic v Town Clerk, Kisumu Municipality, Exparte East African Engineering Consultants [2007] 2 EA 441 where it was held that an order of mandamus compels a public officer to act in accordance with the law.

-58.In the same spirit, in the case of Himatlal Lakhamshi Rajshi Shah vs Cabinet Secretary for the ministry of interior and co-ordination of National management services and 2 others Judicial Review Application NO. E1123 OF 2020 Nairobi High Court the court held that;
+58.In the same spirit, in the case of Himatlal Lakhamshi Rajshi Shah v Cabinet Secretary for the Ministry of Interior and Co-ordination of National Management Services and 2 others Judicial Review Application No E1123 of 2020 Nairobi High Court the court held that;

 59.In anut shell, the respondents have a duty to deregister from the refugees’ data base all victims of double registration who have been cleared and certified to be Kenyan citizens without further delay.
 Regarding the 3rd and 4th petitioners who have established that the vetting committee have cleared them and certified them as Kenyan citizens, the respondents are directed to cause removal of their names from the refugees’ data base within 90 days of delivery of this judgment.
 In particular, the 4th and 5th respondents should with immediate effect deregister them from their refugee data base to enable them process their applications for issuance of ID cards.